 Ms. Kristen Froehlich of the Philadelphia History Museum and Mr. Adam Copp reaching into the Draft Lottery Bowl.

-Pictures from the Minnesota Historical Center WWI Exhibit.
+Picture from the Minnesota Historical Center WWI Exhibit.